 I’ve had to let go of many things in my life.
-Letting go of anything we want but can’t have isn’t easy, but nothing has been as hard to let go of like my baby dream.
+Letting go of anything we want but can’t have isn’t easy, but nothing has been as hard to let go of as my baby dream.

 I tried for many years to conceive.
 It impacted my life immensely.
 I clung to hope and kept trying for longer than I should of.
 It left me feeling miserable, exhausted, and like a complete failure.